8 signs you're quietly confident

 From working with confident people and supporting clients to build their confidence I've identified the following signs of a quietly confident person:

 Without knowing if they are 100% able to achieve a goal, a quietly confident person is willing to take a risk.
-They are confident in the knowledge that whatever the outcome is they can cope.
+They are confident in the knowledge that whatever the outcome is they can cope because they are aware of their internal resilience.

 This means focusing on the other person with a mind clear of distractions so that they feel understood.
 Quietly confident people will also listen more than they speak.